skycoin/skywire/README.md

 ## Files and folders created by skywire at runtime
-_note: not all of these files will be created by default_
+_Note: not all of these files will be created by default._
 ```
 ├──skywire-config.json
 └─┬local